 Top F1 pundit faces uncertain future after broadcast dispute

-Former F1 driver Pedro De La Rosa has reportedly rejected a new deal at DAZN to stay on as a broadcaster.
+Ex-Formula 1 star Pedro de la Rosa has rejected a new offer to remain as a pundit on DAZN.

-The sports streaming service have been looking to tie down their presenters on the F1 team ahead of the new season, with main presenter Antonio Lobato agreeing fresh terms.
+Main presenter Antonio Lobato has already agreed fresh terms with the popular streaming service, but De la Rosa is proving a little harder to tie down.

 According to Spanish publication ECD, DAZN had made an approach to Lobato at the beginning of the year and after two weeks of negotiations, the presenter has approved the offer.